-Lifeset is a public repository of guidelines, rules, and tips, to help structure and optimize life as a human.
+Lifeset is a public repository of guidelines, rules, and tips, to help structure and optimize life as a human (currently 35).
 The rules of Lifeset are focused on providing an easily digestible, yet expansive set of guidelines, both practical and theoretical, for living a healthy, productive, and fulfilling life.

 More specifically, these are the rules that I live by, and I plan on refining and modifying them over time.
 To avoid alienating through specifics, and to keep things relatively brief, I won't give examples or elaborate background stories as to how I've come to these rules.